 4. Explore the rest of Manhattan

 Once you’ve crossed the bridge, you’ll find yourself in Lower Manhattan.
-You can explore the rest of Manhattan according to your interest.
+From here, you can explore the rest of Manhattan according to your interest – I would suggest taking a look at Lower East Side and East Village.
 I’ve marked a bunch of restaurants, bars, and points of interest on my NYC map.
 Or, read on to find more things to do in NYC below!

 Other things you can do in NYC

-Things to do in the Lower East Side
+Things to do in East Village and Lower East Side

-Lower East Side is one of Manhattan’s most happening neighborhoods.
-Take your time to enjoy Manhattan’s best food, art, and music scene.
+East Village and Lower East Side are two of Manhattan’s most happening neighborhoods.
+Take your time to enjoy Manhattan’s best food, art, and music scene here!

-• Alphabet City – This area is a small portion of the east village where the streets are named Avenue A, B, C, and D. You can find restaurants and Bars here.
+- Alphabet City – This area is a portion of the east village where the streets are named Avenue A, B, C, and D. You can find plenty of restaurants and bars here.

 More things to do and places to visit in Manhattan

-• The Django in Lower Manhattan – A Jazz Bar in Roxy hotel.
+- The Django in Tribeca – A Jazz Bar in Roxy hotel.
 Good for drinks and live acts.

 Other things to do in New York